 Integrated mounting bracket with ground connection

-How to Protect Cable Lines?
+How To Correctly Surge Protect Cable Lines?

 Count incoming cable lines as well as outgoing cable lines to additional buildings and outdoor equipment etc. Surge protection and proper grounding these pathways are needed for proper performance of the equipment it is feeding.
 The TPD-CABLE allows two-way communication, unlimted data rates and will not degrade UHD, 4K and 8K signals.